Ducati Monster 1200 S

-The Ducati Monster 1200 S is a standard or "naked" motorcycle, made by Ducati from 2013 through 2020.
+The Ducati Monster 1200 S is a standard or "naked" motorcycle, made by Ducati from 2014 through 2021.

 Background

 When the Italian manufacturer decided they wanted a vehicle that didn't appear like a race replica or anything else in their lineup in 1993, they built the first Monster.
-To try and attract a new sort of rider and promote much-needed sales, they completely removed the fairings, as well as anything else deemed unnecessary.
+To try to attract a new sort of rider and promote much-needed sales, they completely removed the fairings, as well as anything else deemed unnecessary.
 Rather than engineering a completely new chassis, Ducati engineers stayed with what they knew and constructed the naked bike around the company's famous steel trellis frame.
 From the success of the first M900 model, Ducati was able to claim a new business of the motorcycle market which is the sports naked category.

-The M900 received fuel injection at the start of the 2000s, which increased output by 11bhp.
+The M900 received fuel injection at the start of the 2000s, which increased output by 11 bhp.
 It also came with a new digital dash and Showa forks, which were previously only available on the 'S' model.
 The lesser capacity Monster 600 and M750 received the fuel injection treatment a few years later, before Ducati launched the first water-cooled Monster, the S4, in 2001.
-The S4 was powered by an updated version of Ducati's Desmoquattro engine, which produced 101bhp and made it the most powerful Monster to date.
+The S4 was powered by an updated version of Ducati's Desmoquattro engine, which produced 101 bhp and made it the most powerful Monster to date.
 Although it was still 'Monster' in look, the S4 sparked debate among Monster fans at the time because of its liquid-cooled engine, which broke with tradition and came with many pipes and hoses that they didn't care for.
 However, it's the things that got changed later on.